 The risk register is an important component of any EMS that describes the interactions between the business/entity and its operating environment and the potential for undesirable outcomes.
-Since FCNSW established its FMS, it has maintained a series of risk registers that were regionally based in addition to corporate registers related to safety, environment, financial, legal and reputational risks.
-In 2013-14, a project was initiated to create a consolidated risk register for the whole of the organisation to allow oversight and standardisation of risk management.
-In 2014, the process of consolidating risk registers was completed; however, further work is to be undertaken to fully integrate all organisational risks with the new incident management system.
+In 2013-2014 an organisation wide risk register was developed to allow oversight and standardisation of risk management.
+In 2018, detailed Division wide operational risk registers were developed with direct links to the organisation wide Register.
+In 2018, the process of creating Divisional risk registers was completed; however, further work is to be undertaken to fully integrate all organisational risks with the new incident management system.